Summer Writer's Workshop

 - GCU students, faculty, staff, alumni, and MILL members who registers by July 12

-Participants will be enrolled in workshops and allowed to sign up for consultations only after payment is received in full.
+Participants will be able to choose a Workshop Leader and allowed to sign up for consultations with the agent only after payment is received in full.

 Same day registration is available if space allows.